wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.1.4 (June 9, 2015) =
+* During the Free Trial, the Basic Information action now shows a dialog that reminds users to validate their e-mail addresses.
+* Improved visualization of Free Trial actions on mobile (CSS fix).
+* Improved management of Free Trial.

 = 4.1.3 (June 8, 2015) =
 * **New Free Trial Process!** You no longer need to subscribe to any of our